401(k) Rollovers Explained

 You are free to do this if you have more than $5,000 in your 401(k) when you’re ready to switch jobs.
 (If the amount is less than $5,000 but more than $1,000 and you don’t direct a transfer, the employer may opt to retain the money in the plan or open an IRA for you and transfer the money into that IRA.
 If the amount is less than $1,000 and you don’t direct a transfer, the employer can direct that a cash distribution be made.)
 About a third of workers leave 401(k)s with their old employers, according to the Hewitt study.

 You cannot continue to make contributions to the ex-employer’s plan, however.
 And be aware that some employers charge a fee to administer accounts for non-employees.
-Often, this is viewed as a temporary solution, allowing you time to explore other choices.
+You should check the plan's rules to determine if there are unique plan provisions for former employees.

 This can be a sound move if you like the investments that are offered in the new plan.
 But it’s important to find out if your new employer accepts prior employer plans, and if so how soon you can roll over your money.
-Many employers don’t allow new employees to participate in a 401(k) plan for six months or even a full year after they begin working.
+Many employers don’t allow new employees to participate in a 401(k) plan for six months or even a full year after they begin working, so check the plan’s rules.

 If there’s a waiting period, you may have to leave your money in your former employer’s plan or open an IRA to hold the money.
 If that happens to you, be sure to continue saving for retirement on your own until the waiting period is over.